Yevgeny Baratynsky: Biography

 Boratynsky family, the future poet received his education at the Page Corps at St. Petersburg, from which he was expelled at the age of 15 after stealing a snuffbox and five hundred roubles from the bureau of his accessory's uncle.
 After three years in the countryside and deep emotional turmoil he entered the army as a private.

-In 1820 the young poet met Anton Delvig, who rallied his falling spirits and introduced him to the literary press.
+In 1820 the young poet met Anton Delvig, who rallied his failing spirits and introduced him to the literary press.
 Soon the military posted Baratynsky to Finland, where he remained for six years.
 His first long poem, Eda, written during this period, established his reputation.

 In January 1826 he married the daughter of Major-General Gregory G. Engelhardt.
 Through the interest of friends he obtained leave from the Emperor to retire from the army, and he settled in 1827 in Muranovo just north of Moscow (now a literary museum).
 There he completed his longest work, The Gipsy, a poem written in the style of Pushkin.